Its not an easy job searching for the right help desk software.

 Here's what they have to offer:

 - Ticket – For $9 per month you get support for one agent seat, custom domain parking, email support (ticketing,) contact forms, a forum and knowledge base, and iPhone and Android apps.
 You can also get a branding free interface for an additional $19 per month.

 - Ticket + Chat – For $29 per month you get support for one agent seat, everything that comes with the previous plan, live chat, real-time visitor monitoring, chat invitations and feedback management.
 You can also get a branding free interface for an additional $19 per month.

 - All-Inclusive – For $39 per month you get support for three agent seats, everything that comes with the previous plan, Facebook and Twitter customer support, call center support, video calling, time tracking, gamification and you don't have to pay anything to get a branding free interface.

-- Buy a Downloadable License – If you'd rather pay a one-time fee, they offer one that can be downloaded and installed onto your server started at $899.
+- Buy a Downloadable License – If you'd rather pay a one-time fee, they offer one that can be downloaded and installed onto your server starting from $11,950.

 I'm not thrilled about the additional cost for a branding free interface, but you do receive 24/7 support and free integration service with each of the plans.
 It's also worth mentioning that each plan has a monthly payment if you'd like to add another agent seat.